qydchen/datascraper/README.md

-## L2 Back End Challenge by David Chen
+## Data Scraper by David Chen

-This back end challenge was implemented with python.
-The challenge required me to do two things: scrape data from bestbuy.com and do some light statistical and quantitative analysis.
+This data scraper was implemented with python.
+This repo does two things: scrape data from bestbuy.com and do some light statistical and quantitative analysis.
 Python has great libraries such as BeautifulSoup and numpy that help solve these problems.